 I don’t know about you, but I want my stuffed peppers soft enough where I can actually eat the pepper and the filling moist and juicy.
 Who said I can’t have my cake and eat it too!?

 Low Carb Stuffed Peppers Recipe

 Stuffed bell peppers cook in the oven for 1 hour and 30 minutes, so they need some liquid love to prevent them from shrinking like a frightened turtle.
-Most marinara sauce recipes are loaded with sugar and high carb veggies, but if you just take a 28 ounce tin of good quality whole tomatoes, san marzano are the best, puree that into a sauce and season with salt and pepper, you just made a keto tomato sauce.
+Most marinara sauce recipes are loaded with sugar and high carb veggies, but if you just take a 28 ounce tin of good quality whole tomatoes, San Marzano are the best.
+Puree that into a sauce and season with salt and pepper, and you just made a keto tomato sauce.